 5. MOTHER UNKNOWN

-This, Senior's first major novel, he was turning into a script at the time of his demise, but though I have the correspondence, I have lost the script.
-However, whether or not it is recovered, this is a text out of which good cine could be made.
+This, Senior's first major novel, was being turned into a script at the time of his demise.
+Although I have the correspondence, I have lost the script.
+However, whether it is recovered or not, this is a text from which good cinema could be made.
 I, Junior, have done new translations of Paco el Seguro and My Uncle Jacinto, but although the original translation of Paco wasn't the best, I have not been able to improve on either of these in any significant way.
-However, Mother Unknown - also published as Donde los Vientos Duermes, Mere Inconnue & Die Mutter Meinen Shones - is a totally different kettle of fish.
+However, Mother Unknown - also published as Donde los Vientos DuermesMere Inconnue & Die Mutter Meinen Shones - is a totally different kettle of fish.
 Here, Senior is still "unfinished" as a writer and remarkably "improvable."
-I have in 2017 finished "translating while adapting" this text from Spanish to English and though I realize it sounds presumptuous, I am pretty sure that I have turned it into a better story and a better basis for a script.
-Considering that the text was a "hit" or at worst a "near miss" in the 1980s, I feel that there ought to be a good chance that my into-English adaptation shall do well, especially as the text up until now has not at all been available in English.
+I completed "translating while adapting" this text from Spanish to English in 2017, and although I realise it sounds presumptuous, I am quite sure that I have transformed it into a better story and a stronger basis for a script.
+Considering that the text was a "hit" or, at worst, a "near miss" in the 1980s, I believe there ought to be a good chance that my English adaptation will do well, especially as the text has not been available in English until now.

 6. MY UNCLE JACINTO/ANIMATION